mockuser404/JcopWebtoonDownloader/README.md

 5. Click the download button
 6. All done!!!

-## Menu
+## Menu ##
 1. Setting
     1. Set Data: Set data that requires authorization.
-Most of them are data of cookies
+Most of them are data of cookies.
     2. Set Default Directory: Set directory where your download files go
     3. Set Thread
 2. Tool